better-internet/radworks-docs/docs/understanding-radicle/why-radicle.md

 Despite any front-end interface that will be built (😉), Radicle exists foremost as an open protocol — not a platform.

-To complement the eventually-consistent peer-to-peer replication layer, a global registry that holds canonical project metadata is also desirable.
-This can provide functionality that is difficult to address at the gossip level, such as globally unique human-readable identifiers, as well as giving the ability for projects to anchor important information about their project in an immutable and totally-ordered way—for example, the latest repository head.
-This can alleviate weaknesses at the replication layer which is unable to prove to the user that the information shown is the latest available.
-In essence, the registry can provide users with the trusted, auditable and shared view of the network that is otherwise lacking, delivering the same connected "social" layer that attracted developers to platforms like GitHub.
-Designing such a system as an open protocol is challenging, and requires a consensus-based approach which we will discuss in more depth in the future.